 Other resources for finding a good HVAC contractor include using a service like Angie’s List.
 Angie’s List has lists of contractors from various trades including HVAC and their ratings by actual customers

 Make it easy on yourself and use all available resources in finding a good HVAC contractor.
 Finding a good contractor can be beneficial for many reasons.
 It can save you money in the long run.
-It will also will save you the hassle of scheduling and paying for future repairs, and even establish rapport.
+It will also save you the hassle of scheduling and pay for future repairs, and even establish rapport.
 If you have a relationship with a good HVAC company, they may put you at the top of the list when you call.
 Regular customers usually get priority.
 If you have any other suggestions don’t hesitate to email these suggestions to High Performance HVAC using our contact page.

 Around the Clock Service if Needed | Finding a Good HVAC Company

 You want to make sure the HVAC contractor you choose has an on-call service after hours.
 Many companies do this but beware of inflated rates outside of normal work hours.
 Many HVAC companies have a limited number of technicians.
 Running on-call service and repair can be difficult, so to limit the calls they may charge extra.

 Finally, it is important to find one who does provide on-call service.
 If your heat goes out on the coldest day of the year you want to make sure you get a reliable company.
 Someone who will take care of you in a reasonable amount of time.
 If you have a relationship with a good HVAC company, they will likely put you at the top of the list.
 Regular customers usually get priority.